giordano-lucas/dex-cyclic-arbitrage/index.md

 For instance, we could consider the following :

-1. `Number of cycles per cluster` : a sanity check to understand the overall quality of the clustering.
+1. `Number of cycles per cluster`: a sanity check to understand the overall quality of the clustering.
 Indeed, if `99%` of cycles are clustered together, we won't be able to extract meaningful information out of the clustering.
-2. `Profit per cluster` : we would expect to observe clusters more profitable than others
+2. `Profit per cluster`: we would expect to observe clusters more profitable than others
-3. `Profitibility per cluster` : this metric is related to the risk associated to a cluster.
-Indeed, some clusters could be less profitable than others (in average) but yielding a higher probability to make a profit in the end.
+3. `Profitability per cluster`: this metric is related to the risk associated with a cluster.
+Indeed, some clusters could be less profitable than others (on average) but yield a higher probability to make a profit in the end.
 It s the type of analysis that we would like to conduct with this metric.
-4. `Token distribution understanding per cluster` : one desirable property of an interesting clustering could be to observe important differences in terms of token distribution across clusters.
+4. `Token distribution understanding per cluster`: one desirable property of an interesting clustering could be to observe important differences in terms of token distribution across clusters.
 For example, computing the  `median` of the distribution would allow us to understand whether or not only a few tokens that are very profitable or not are used.
 Furthermore, the entropy of the distribution can be used as a comparison to a random clustering.

 These metrics, computed on the training set, are shown below.